 Transfer credit may be applied to degree requirements, including general education courses, applied core courses, Organizational Leadership courses, prerequisite courses, support courses, and Nursing courses, as deemed appropriate by course age, level, and content.
-Transfer course equivalencies are determined through the collaborative efforts of the Registrar's Office, the competency subject matter experts, Associate Dean of Digital Learning and Innovation, and the Provost's Office on the basis of the applicability of the nature, content, and level of the learning experiences to MyWay at UMHB degree requirements.
+Transfer course equivalencies are determined through the collaborative efforts of the Registrar's Office, the competency subject matter experts, and the Provost's Office on the basis of the applicability of the nature, content, and level of the learning experiences to MyWay at UMHB degree requirements.